 The following schools are accredited by the American Bar Association and by such approval are deemed accredited by the State Bar's Committee of Bar Examiners.

 The following schools are accredited by the State Bar of California through its Committee of Bar Examiners.
 Accredited law schools may teach in fixed-facility classrooms or online or in a combination of these methods.
 Please contact the law school to confirm their teaching modality.
-All accredited law schools must maintain a Minimum, Five-Year Cumulative Bar Passage Rate (MPR) of 40 percent or more, with current figures reported here.
+All accredited law schools must maintain a Minimum, Five-Year Cumulative Bar Passage Rate (MPR) of 40 percent or more.
+See the Cumulative Pass Rate Statistics of California-Accredited Law Schools report.

 The lists below are published for informational purposes only.
 Please refer to the Unaccredited Law School Rules for the requirements for registration as: